pulumi/pulumi-self-hosted-installers/gke-hosted/README.md

 To ensure that the Pulumi program can access variables between the three deployments, you'll need to specify unique stack names.
 In the instructions below these are names `{stackName1}`, `{stackName2}` and `{stackName3}`.
 They can be whatever you want them to be, but they need to be consistent when asked for in the instructions.

+### Google Cloud Platform Authentication

+Since the installer uses Pulumi to deploy the service into Google Cloud Platform (GCP), you do need to be able to deploy resources to GCP.
+To this end, you will likely need to run these two `gcloud auth` commands:
+* `gcloud auth login` - see https://cloud.google.com/sdk/docs/authorizing#authorize_with_a_user_account
+* `gcloud auth application-default login` - see https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login

 ### Deploy 01-infrastructure
 1. `cd 01-infrastructure`
 1. `npm install`